 THIRD OR FOURTH SEMESTER

 JRN 400 Internship

 The internship spans a period of three to four months to be served in the field in a work/study capacity.
-Students select prospective internships and are interviewed for placements with media outlets.
+Students select prospective internships and are interviewed for placements at media outlets.
 However, final decisions on placements are at the discretion of the School.
 Students must accept placements as assigned.
-Internships are offered in the Summer or Fall semesters.
+Internships are offered in the Summer and Fall semesters.

 FIFTH AND FINAL SEMESTER